Drinking water:

 Hardness

-The hardness of water corresponds to the content of calcium and magnesium salts naturally present in water.
+Water hardness corresponds to the calcium and magnesium salts naturally present in water.
 It is expressed in degrees and varies between 0° and 50°.

 Nitrates

 Nitrates occur naturally in soil and water.
-Excessive or poorly controlled use of fertilisers leads to an increase in nitrates in water resources.
-To be suitable for consumption by pregnant women and infants, water must not contain more than 50 mg of nitrates per litre.
+Excessive or poorly controlled fertilization can increase nitrate levels in water resources.
+To be suitable for consumption by pregnant women and infants, water must not contain more than 50 mg of nitrates per liter.

 Pesticides

 The presence of pesticides in water resources is due to poor control of the products used to protect crops or to weed.
-The regulatory value of 0.1 mg/litre is below known toxicity thresholds.
+The regulatory value of 0.1 mg/liter is below known toxicity thresholds.

 Skip to content